jcrozum/balm-analysis/benchmark-attractor/README.md

 results if the `results-raw` only contains data for certain tools or certain datasets (e.g. you only ran the easy benchmarks).

+## 5. Extended runtime

+For the sake of completeness, we also considered a larger timeout of `48h` for `biobalm`.
+These results were computed using the `run_bench.py` script, just as all other experiments, but they can take several weeks to complete due to the large timeout.

+The relevant outputs are provided in `results-raw-extended.zip`.

 ## Other

 Finally, we list several commands that are useful for testing individual models.
 Note that you only